stefan-ernst/storymapping-site/docs/troubleshooting.md

 If you created your project from a template that is not the scrum template, you need to add this field manually.

+### Issue appears in the story map but not in any Sprint swimlane in Sprint view

+You might have had this issue in a previous sprint and that sprint was completed.
+Unfortunately, Jira does not clear the sprint field even when the issue is moved back to the backlog and / or is still in an open or in progress state.
+You need to manually reopen the old sprint and clear the field.
+[See here for more info](https://support.atlassian.com/jira-software-cloud/docs/reopen-a-sprint/?_ga=2.89584147.901247001.1583153067-2088401750.1574865265).

 ### I can't find Story Mapping App in the project sidebar

 Currently only Software Projects are supported.
 You won't find the Sidebar item in Business or Jira Service Management projects.